butaneprotocol/blaze-site/README.md

-# Aiken Documentation
+# Blaze Documentation

 This is a website powered by [nextra](https://nextra.site/).
-It contains all of [Aiken's](https://github.com/aiken-lang/aiken) docs and is available at [https://aiken-lang.org](https://aiken-lang.org).
+It contains all of [Blaze's](https://github.com/butaneprotocol/blaze-cardano) docs and is available at [https://blaze.butane.dev](https://blaze.butane.dev).

 ## Dev